instructor-ai/instructor/docs/examples/search.md

     return MultiSearch.from_response(completion)
 ```

-The `segment` function takes a string `data` and creates a completion using the Prompt Pipeline.
+The `segment` function takes a string `data` and creates a completion.
 It prompts the model to segment the data into multiple search queries and returns the result as a `MultiSearch` object.

 ## Evaluating an Example